CaptainSparrow17/OBSIDIAN-NOTES/MSP/AD DS/AD DS.md

 	is stores by default in the %SystemRoot%\NTDS folder on all domain controllers is accessible only through the domain controller and processes and protocols

+AD DS Schems
+DEFINES every type of object that can be stored